nmshd/documentation/_docs_integrate/50-connector-migration-v2.md

 The reason for this is that these properties were added prematurely.
 At this time it is not possible to delete files.
 This feature will be added in the future.
 But for now, we decided that they are misleading and removed them.

 There also is a new property named `truncatedReference`, which is similar to the `truncatedReference` of a Token.
 It allows you to create a reference to a File containing its ID and secret key.
-In order to share the File with a user, you could then for example create a QR code.
+In order to share the File with a user, you could then for example create a QR code for it(see the new endpoint below).
 When the user scans this QR code with the Enmeshed app, the File is automatically downloaded.
 And there is no Relationship necessary!

 **Endpoints**